Liquidations: DeFi on a Knife-edge: Analysis

 \subsection{Summary}

 In this section, we have analyzed the Compound protocol with a focus on liquidations.
-We have found that despite the number of suppliers and borrowers having increased with time, the total amount of funds supplied and borrowed remain extremely concentrated among a small set of participants.
+We have found that despite the increase in number of suppliers and borrowers over time, the total amount of funds supplied and borrowed remain extremely concentrated among a small set of participants.

 We have also seen that the introduction of the \coin{COMP} governance token has changed how users interact with the protocol and the amount of risk that they are willing to take.
 Users now borrow vastly more than before, with the total amount borrowed surpassing the total amount locked.
 Due to excessive borrowing without a sufficiently safe amount of supplied funds, borrow positions now face a higher liquidation risk, such that a crash of~3\% in the price of \coin{DAI} could result in an aggregate liquidation value of over~10 million USD.